Discounted Dining in Dorking

 Every Monday, Tuesday and Wednesday between 3rd and 31st August, diners will get a 50% discount on food and soft drinks (up to a maximum of £10 discount per diner) when they eat or drink in at a participating outlet.

-Reflecting on the benefits of the Eat Out to Help Out scheme, Charlotte Whitaker, Dorking Town Partnership, commented: “Our lovely town is very much back in business and has a lot to offer, including a warm welcome at our fantastic restaurants, pubs, cafes, sandwich shops and coffee shops.
+Reflecting on the benefits of the Eat Out to Help Out scheme, the Dorking Town Partnership Manager, commented: “Our lovely town is very much back in business and has a lot to offer, including a warm welcome at our fantastic restaurants, pubs, cafes, sandwich shops and coffee shops.
 In addition to enjoying some great food and drinks at discounted prices, customers can also enjoy a vibrant range of shops and businesses throughout the town, with plenty of glorious open spaces perfect for relaxing and enjoying being outside in too.”

 No voucher is needed to claim the Eat Out to Help Out discount as it is automatically applied by the establishment (who is then reimbursed by the Government, so businesses are not out of pocket), and diners can eat out as many times as they like within the duration of the scheme.
 The Eat Out to Help Out promotion applies to each diner in a group of any size, there is no minimum spend per person and the scheme can also be used at the same time as other offers and discounts.

 Talking about their decision to participate in the scheme, David Cook of Arto Restaurant said: “Come and Eat Out to Help Out in one of Dorking’s excellent restaurants in this historic market town, surrounded by the beautiful Surrey Hills countryside – what more could you ask for?”